The Vigil (2019 film): Plot

 Ronen begins his vigil then he starts to hear strange noises and sees a shadowy figure in the house's dining room.
 He finds a photo of Litvak and his family with a similar shadowy figure behind them, before briefly going to sleep; he has a nightmare about his younger brother being tormented by some older men.
 Upon waking up, Ronen experiences additional strange events, such as the lights flickering while texting his friend Sarah, and finds a video on his phone sent by an unknown number.
 The video shows Mrs. Litvak approaching Ronen and touching his face while he is asleep; the video file vanishes from his phone a few seconds later.

 Ronen has a conversation with Mrs. Litvak, who explains that she drove their children away.
 Ronen then finds a television in the basement, playing a video recording of Litvak and his wife.
 In the recording, Litvak explains that he was haunted by a Mazzik, a malevolent spirit, since his time in Buchenwald, that it latches onto a "broken person" and that its true face must be burned by dawn on the first night of its appearance to banish it.
 The Mazzik appears behind Ronen, and he flees from the basement.
 Ronen gets a call apparently from his physician, Dr. Kohlberg, and from his dead brother, who asks: "Why did you let me die?"

 Ronen leaves the house to get Shulem, though Mrs. Litvak warns him that he has been in the house for too long.
 However, Ronen experiences cracking bones while walking down the street, and is confronted by the Mazzik.
 Ronen hastily returns to the house, and falls down the steps after being startled by the Mazzik appearing in front of the door.
 A flashback then reveals that Ronen's brother was killed in a car accident after escaping from the men who were tormenting him, and Ronen has felt guilty about his death ever since.

 With Mrs. Litvak's assistance, Ronen confronts the Mazzik, which has shapeshifted its true face to look like Ronen's.
 After initially hesitating, Ronen sets its true face on fire, and then banishes it when it begins to make Litvak's body contort loudly.
 A flashback reveals that Litvak was the boy forced to shoot the young woman in the opening scene; the pain Litvak felt after the shooting caused the Mazzik to latch on to him.

 On the next morning, the mortuary men arrive to collect Litvak's body, and Shulem asks Ronen to attend morning prayers with him; Ronen declines his offer, saying "not today".
-As he leaves the house, a dark figure (presumably the Mazzik) is seen following Ronen out of the house and heading down the street behind him.
+As he leaves the house, a dark figure (presumably the Mazzik) is seen following Ronen out of the house and heading down the street behind him, presumably to find a new victim.